saxix/django-concurrency/README.rst

    :target: https://crate.io/packages/django-concurrency/

-django-concurrency is an optimistic locking library for Django.
+django-concurrency is an optimistic lock [1]_ implementation for Django.

-Tested with: 1.4.8, 1.5.4, 1.6b4, trunk.
+Tested with: 1.4.x, 1.5.x, 1.6.x, trunk.

 It prevents users from doing concurrent editing in Django both from UI and from a django command.